6 Pointers and Optionals

 10

 This syntax to dereference the pointer is nice.
 Because we can easily chain it with methods of the value pointed by the pointer.
-We can use the User struct that we created at Section 2.3 as an example.
+We can use the User struct that we have created at Section 2.3 as an example.
 If you comeback to that section, you will see that this struct have a method named print_name().

 So, for example, if we have an user object, and a pointer that points to this user object, we can use the pointer to access this user object, and, at the same time, call the method print_name() on it, by chaining the dereference method (*) with the print_name() method.
 Like in the example below: